kindista/kindista/src/matchmaker-notes.md

 - require titles on new/edited inventory items
 - display titles on inventory activity items when present
 - index stemmed words in inventory titles

+# Push to server
+- DATA MIGRATION OF TOKENS to allow for new token structure